 The goal of conversational marketing is simple: help encourage a dialogue with customers quickly, seamlessly, and on a large scale.
-The better an organization is at facilitating this conversation—while removing roadblocks, answering questions in real time, and personalizing the experience—the closer that organization is in turning that visitor into a qualified lead.
+The better an organization is at facilitating this conversation—while removing roadblocks, answering questions in real-time, and personalizing the experience—the closer that organization is to turning that visitor into a qualified lead.
 In fact, companies automating conversational marketing witness a 10 percent increase in revenue after a 6-9 month period.

 What Is Conversational Marketing?

 Using chatbots in conversational marketing is still relatively new.
 We’re all still trying to figure out how to use chatbots most effectively and provide value to our customers and prospects.
 For those just embarking on your conversational marketing journey, I like this simple definition from Qualified: “Conversational marketing helps you connect with hot prospects at exactly the right time through tools like live chat and chatbots.”